The Apology to Australia's Indigenous Peoples

 At the launch of the ‘Us taken away kids’ report by the Australian Human Rights Commission in Sydney on 11 December 2007, Minister for Indigenous Affairs Jenny Macklin announced a commitment by the new Prime Minister Kevin Rudd to apologise to the Stolen Generations, and to ‘framing this apology, both the language and the nature of the apology, in a consultative and respectful way’.

-The NSDC initially recommended that an apology to the Stolen Generations by the Federal Government be given on 26 May 2008 – the 10th anniversary of National Sorry Day, also conveying what language would be most appropriate and sensitive to use in the Prime Minister’s apology speech in 2008.
+The NSDC initially recommended that an apology to the Stolen Generations by the Federal Government be given on 26 May 2008 – the 10th anniversary of National Sorry Day, and conveyed the language/terminology that would be most appropriate and sensitive to use in the Prime Minister’s apology speech in 2008.

 However, on 13 February 2008, as parliament returned from its summer break, the then Prime Minister Kevin Rudd moved a Motion of Apology to Australia’s Indigenous Peoples (Part 1, Part 2, and Part 3) in the House of Representatives on 13 February 2008, apologising for past laws, policies and practices that devastated Australia’s First Nations Peoples – in particular members of the Stolen Generations.
 This was the parliament’s first order of business, and The Hon Kevin Rudd became the first Australian Prime Minister to give a public apology to the Stolen Generations on behalf of the Federal Government.